honglu2875/hironaka/hironaka/jax/README.md

 ## .simulation_fn
 This provides functions to simulate from the root and generate roll-outs.

-## .training_loop
-This provides functions to collect roll-outs and improve our neural networks.

 ## .JAXTrainer
 This is a package of all the above by initialize based on a config file (like `jax_config.yml` as an example), spawn evaluation workers, simulation workers and training workers to complete the whole process.